Deploying a CAP Application

 name: app-uaa # <-- name of the service instance

-secret: cap-app-01-uaa-bind-cf # <-- secret containing the credentials to access the service existing in the same namespace
+secret: cap-app-01-uaa-bind-cf # <-- secret containing credentials for accessing the service (must exist in the same namespace)

 - class: saas-registry